-A 17.5% annual leave loading entitlement is a feature of most modern awards.
+A 17.5 per cent annual leave loading entitlement is a feature of most modern awards.
 Leave loading means an employee taking annual leave is also entitled to this extra payment on top of their base rate of pay.

-Annual leave loading is not an automatic entitlement.
+Annual leave loading isn’t an automatic entitlement.
 Whether or not it’s payable is determined by the employee’s Award, Enterprise Agreement or employment contract.